 What Type of Shoes and Socks to Take on the Camino

 The best shoes are the ones that keep your feet dry, supported and blister-free.
 Regardless of what you take, be sure to trail-test them with longer back-to-back walks before you go.
-You’ll likely want shoes one-half to one full size larger than what they usually wear, in order to accommodate swelling.
+Some people find that they need shoes one-half to one full size larger than what they usually wear, in order to accommodate swelling.
 But your experience will be unique to you.

 Most pilgrims take two pairs of shoes: a hiking shoe/boot/trail runner and a sport sandal/shower flip-flop.
-Trail runners are popular as they are sufficient for the rough sections of the trail and they are lighter than hiking boots.
+Trail runners are popular as they are sufficient for the rougher sections of the trail and they’re lighter than hiking boots.
 There are mixed opinions regarding whether you should take waterproof footwear.
-Bear in mind if you are doing the Camino during the popular May-October months, you are likely to encounter warm weather and want a shoe that will wick sweat.
+Bear in mind that if you’re doing the Camino during the popular May-October months, you’re likely to encounter warm weather and want a shoe that will breathe.